 Teaching and Learning Methods

 Teaching methods include lectures, seminars and class discussions, oral presentations, group work, individual tutorials, directed reading, placement learning, case studies, individual supervision, and student-led seminars.
-Placement experiences contribute to one-quarter of this programme and are supported by our wonderful Placement Managers in Manchester and Glasgow.

 Modules & Placements